NetworkwithJosh/IT-Project/MDM/Duo-MFA.md

 - Push Notifications: Simplifies login by just tapping “Approve.”
 - Passcodes: Works even without internet or cell service by generating temporary codes.
 - Biometric Support: Can use fingerprint or face recognition on your phone for extra security.
+- Wide Use: Commonly used by universities, corporations, and healthcare providers to secure VPNs, email, cloud apps, and remote access.